Name of the Czech Republic: Adoption of Czechia

 The International Ice Hockey Federation updated to Czechia in December 2021.
 On 28 April 2022, a conference of all sports associations was held under the patronage of the Foreign Ministry at the Czernin Palace.
 Following basketball, ice hockey, baseball, rugby, and association football, which started to use the short name, all remaining sports agreed to transition to the short name Czechia shortly.
 The Czech Football Association announced the adoption of the names Česko and Czechia on 24 May 2022.

 AP Stylebook updated on 1 July 2022 online entry with the following statement: "Czechia, the Czech Republic.
 Both are acceptable.
 The shorter name Czechia is preferred by the Czech government.
 If using Czechia, clarify in the story that the country is more widely known in English as the Czech Republic."

 In August 2022, the exception of keeping the long form of the name on the country plates at the United Nations was dropped and Czechia is since then used on name plates at the United Nations.
 In September 2022, the UEFA website was updated to Czechia.
 NATO, the World Bank, FIFA, ISU and the Universal Postal Union switched to Czechia in October 2022.

 On 1 November 2022, the Czech Olympic Committee requested the International Olympic Committee and European Olympic Committees to enter the name Czechia into their databases of countries for sports competitions.
 These were both adjusted.

 In January 2023, the Czech Ministry of Tourism updated the website VisitCzechRepublic.com to VisitCzechia.com.

 On 10 February 2023, the European Broadcasting Union (EBU), the organisers of the Eurovision Song Contest, began to refer to the country as Czechia with the name being changed on the Eurovision website.
 This was announced with the release of the Czech entry at the Eurovision Song Contest 2023, upon which the EBU confirmed that the country would be referred to as Czechia at the contest going forward.

 The government of Canada adopted the short name Czechia in 2023.
 Lonely Planet tour guides began using the name in June 2023.
 OECD and OSCE adopted Czechia in October 2023.

 In November 2025, Merriam-Webster adopted Czechia.

+In July 2026, Czech Ministry of Foreign Affairs instructed network of Czech Centres around the world to exclusively use form Czech Republic.

+In September 2026, The Guardian adopted Czechia on their website.